 Build your Capacity

 As a consultant, you can't be in two places at once even if you'd like to be.
-There's findings to be compiled, interviews to be done, and other commitments that coincide.
-Cheryl extends your capacity to address simultaneous demands by serving as a contracted colleague on-site or in other capacities.
-Instead of turning down potential jobs or new clients, you can engage Cheryl to represent you or in other roles as needed.
+There are findings to be compiled, interviews to be done, and other commitments that coincide.
+Cheryl can extend your capacity to address simultaneous demands by serving as a contracted colleague on-site or in other capacities.
+Instead of turning down potential jobs or new clients, engage Cheryl to represent you or in other roles as needed.

 Clear Client Blocks

 Most counselors and consultants have a client or two with whom they cannot make headway, despite their best efforts.
-Cheryl provides a one-time intuitive reading to consultants and to private counseling clients to develop what she calls a "curriculum for counseling."
+Cheryl provides an intuitive reading to consultants and private counseling clients to develop what she calls a "curriculum for counseling."